riseshia/Bonghwa/README.md

 # Bonghwa

 Bonghwa is a private SNS for small group.
-At first, It was developed for its developer's community.

 ## Environments
 * Ruby on Rails